P13 Design for Behavior Change

 Technology discussed in this session:

-Examples like fitness trackers and behavior change mobile apps.
+Fitness trackers and behavior change mobile apps, among others.

 Julie Dirksen, a learning strategist with Usable Learning, is a consultant and instructional designer with more than 15 years' experience creating highly interactive eLearning experiences for clients ranging from Fortune 500 companies to technology startups to grant-funded research initiatives.
 She's interested in using neuroscience, change management, and persuasive technology to promote sustainable long-term learning and behavior change.
 Her MS degree in instructional systems technology is from Indiana University, and she's been an adjunct faculty member at the Minneapolis College of Art and Design.
 She is the author of Design For How People Learn.